 \section{Empirical Analysis: Spatial Network of Stock Returns}

-In this section our proposed methodology is employed to study the spatial network effect of stock returns.
-We use the public cross ownership information as the pre-specified social network structure; however, there might be misspecification in the network given that some of the cross shareholder information is not published.
-Our purpose is to analyze the network effect and recover the unobserved linkages simultaneously.
+In this section, our proposed methodology is employed to study the spatial network effect of stock returns.
+We use the public cross-ownership information as the pre-specified social network structure \citep{zhu2019network}; however, there might be misspecification in the network since some of the cross-shareholder information is not published.
+Our purpose is to analyze the network effect and simultaneously recover the unobserved linkages.